-Franchising is a marketing and sales business, it takes a focused effort to build your franchise sales pipeline and establish your franchise network.
-Today, we will give you the best tips based on our experience on how to market your franchise.
+Franchising is a marketing and sales business, it takes a focused effort to build your franchise sales and establish your franchise network.
+Today, we will give you the best tips based on our experience on how to franchise your business.

 Here are the best 10 tips that should help you get started when you first market your franchise business:

 Today’s market for everything is transitioning online.
 Amazon and Netflix aren’t the only ones who are transitioning entirely to online business, the entire world has gone online.
 Find ways to add to your presence and make the investment.

 Add your franchise and your brand to as many listing sites as you can find, do it professionally and spend the time to get your brand in front of people who are already looking for a business.
 Read further below for a local franchise marketing guide.

 Everyone’s talking so much about social media that I’m sick of it.
 That is….sick that I didn’t invest in Facebook when everyone else did.
 Social media is here to stay and it is part of our lives, business, and everything.
 You need someone on your team who is driving traffic, formulating your message, and pushing your franchise brand through social media.

 It is easy to mess this up with corny, ill-prepared social media messages, it needs to be done right or you risk looking like an MLM.

 3. Redo Your Marketing Materials

 Trust me, people can tell you built your brochure on a word document with stock images.
 Just because you PDF’d the presentation doesn’t mean that it looks professional.
 Put the time and money into a presentation that is well thought out, professionally done, and will actually warrant someone calling you back or responding to your email follow-up.
 Everyone is visual today, you need a good graphic designer who can present the franchise the right way.